 Sitting with the wildflowers and swimming in old memories.

 I remembered a barefoot beauty taking me the hidden waterfalls

 and rivers of Iron Mountain, Michigan.

 She was a pretty Iron Mountain girl with wildflowers in her hair.

 Beautiful Kathy told me.
 “Johnnie, please don’t be afraid.

 Just jump into the natural mineral water.”

 I kissed her sweet lips and told her.
-A poem for you my sweet.
+A poem for you.

 I fall into the fragrant of your tender skin.